u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/deadline.rst

 Quotation deadlines
 ===================

-In the Odoo *Sales* application, it is possible to set deadlines on sales quotations.
+In the Thrive Bureau ERP *Sales* application, it is possible to set deadlines on sales quotations.
 Doing so encourages customers to act quickly during sales negotiations, for they might fear for missing out on a good deal.
 As well, deadlines also can also act as protection for a company in case an order has to be fulfilled at a price that is no longer profitable for the business.